 Fix 1 – Resize the desktop

-It’s called underscan when the video image does not fill the entire monitor screen, but is surrounded by border.
-In the contrary, it’s called overscan when the video image goes beyond the border of the monitor screen, causing the edges of the video image to disappear off-screen.
+The video image is usually called “underscan” when it doesn’t fill the entire monitor screen but is surrounded by a border.
+On the other hand, it’s called “overscan” when the video image goes beyond the monitor’s border, causing the edges to disappear off-screen.

-These are the terms used in various programs such as Nvidia Control Panel, Intel HD Graphics Control Panel, AMD Radeon Settings, etc. that control how the size of the screen should display on the monitor and often used to correct underscan and overscan issues.
+These terms are commonly found in various programs that control screen display size, such as Nvidia Control Panel, Intel HD Graphics Control Panel, and AMD Radeon Settings.
+These programs are often used to correct underscan and overscan issues.

-If you can’t find the driver program, make sure to download and install the latest graphic driver update from your graphic card’s manufacturer.
+If you can’t find the driver program, download and install the latest graphics driver update from your card manufacturer’s website.
+They should usually include the driver companion software:

 Nvidia Control Panel

-For Nvidia video card users, search for and open “Nvidia Control Panel” from the Windows 10 search bar.
+For Nvidia users, search for and open “Nvidia Control Panel” from the Windows search bar.

 In Nvidia Control Panel, expand Display in the left pane, and then select Adjust desktop size and position.
 In the right pane, click on the Size tab.

-Under “Resize the desktop if the display setting did not provide a proper fit” setting, check the checkbox for Enable desktop resizing, and then click on the Resize button.
+Under the setting “Resize the desktop if the display setting did not provide a proper fit,” check the box for Enable desktop resizing, and then click on the Resize button.

 AMD Radeon Software

 In AMD Radeon Settings, click on Display.
-Under Display Options, move the HDMI Scaling slider (default at 0%) until the image fits the entire screen of your monitor or TV.
+Under Display Options, move the HDMI Scaling slider (default at 0%) until the image fits the entire screen.

-If you have an AMD graphic card but can’t find the AMD Radeon Software application, you can download it from https://www.amd.com/en/technologies/radeon-software.
+If you have an AMD card but can’t find the application, you can download it from https://www.amd.com/en/technologies/radeon-software

 Intel HD Graphics Control Panel

-For users who use an on-board built-in Intel HD graphic card, open Intel HD Graphics Control Panel.
+For those using an integrated Intel HD graphics card, open Intel HD Graphics Control Panel.
 Navigate to Display, then General Settings.

 Fix 2 – Configure monitor on-screen settings

-Fix 3 – Change resolution that fit your monitor aspect ratio
+Fix 3 – Change resolution to fit your monitor’s aspect ratio

-Some screen resolution would not fit your monitor due to difference in aspect ratio.
-If only either horizontal or vertical borders of the screen are not filled or went off-screen, it could be due to the resolution set doesn’t fit your monitor’s aspect ratio.
-Try to change to a screen resolution that is supported by your monitor’s aspect ratio.
+Some screen resolutions may not fit your monitor due to differences in aspect ratio.
+If either the horizontal or vertical borders of the screen are not filled or extend off-screen, it may be due to an incompatible screen resolution.
+Try changing to a screen resolution that is actually supported by your monitor’s aspect ratio.

 Fix 4 – Change the scaling mode

-Changing the scaling mode may also fix your monitor’s underscan or overscan issue.
-These settings may differ depending on the graphic driver’s software.
-Below is the scaling mode settings in Nvidia Control Panel.
-If you have a different graphic card, look for similar settings in the corresponding graphic driver application.
+Changing the scaling mode may also resolve underscan or overscan issues with your monitor.
+These settings can vary depending on the graphics driver software.
+Below is an example of the scaling mode settings in Nvidia Control Panel.
+If you have a different graphics card, look for similar settings in the your graphics driver companion app.

 In Nvidia Control Panel, navigate to Display > Adjust desktop size and position > Scaling.

 By default, “Aspect ratio” is selected.
-You can try other scaling mode and see if it fits your need.
+You can try other scaling modes to see if they better suit your needs.

-However, changing the scaling mode is not the ultimate solution for overscan or underscan issues as the image will be scaled and stretched to fit the screen, thus, causing unwanted losses of picture quality.
+Note that changing the scaling mode may not be the ultimate solution for overscan or underscan issues, as it may scale and stretch the image, which would cause a loss of picture quality.

 Fix 5 – Update graphic card driver

-If you have a freshly installed Windows PC that you have not downloaded or updated your graphic driver yet, be sure to download and install the latest driver update from your graphic card’s manufacturer’s website.
+If you have recently installed Windows on your PC and haven’t downloaded or updated your graphics driver yet, be sure to download and install the latest driver update from your graphics card manufacturer’s website.